 Written by Geoff Winthrop

 As good as your sales team might be, when set against another sales team with an active sales coaching program, how well can your team compete?
-It’s easy to see how a new sales hire might benefit from guidance by those with more experience and knowledge.
+It’s easy to see how a new sales hire might benefit from guidance from those with more experience and knowledge.
 Yet even seasoned pros become better at their jobs after taking part in progressive training from a sales manager, designed to refine or strengthen their skills and work goals.

 When sales reps get better at their job, the company they work for prospers as well.